Research

 Sustainable Urban Food, Energy and Water Infrastructures

 Safe and secure water supply is critical to the sustainability of cities.
 This goal, however, has become increasingly challenging due to rapid population growth, continuing urbanization and global climate change.
 A paradigm shift from centralized water supply to an integrated water and wastewater management approach has been proposed as a potential solution.
-We aim to develop quantitive models to assess urban water and wastewater infrastructure through decentralized direct potable reuse (DPR) of wastewater as a strategy to improve energy and water efficiency of urban water systems.
+We aim to develop quantitive models to assess urban water and wastewater infrastructure through decentralized direct potable reuse (DPR) of wastewater as a strategy to improve energy and water efficiency of urban water systems

 Comments are closed